jasonwunder/Operation-Project-Hackerman/README.md

 - 🥅 2022 Goals: Learn more about cyber sec, networks, and python
 - ⚡ Fun fact: "Fish can cough"

+## We have created a random password generator for all our redteam/pentester friends ##
+Our generator intakes a few preset terms and any extra optional terms and then creates a txt.file of all of the randomly generated passwords that could be potentially used for a persons login information.

 ### Languages and Tools: